 At a child-friendly walking pace it takes around one hour from the backroad to reach the lookout.

-And if you feel like a swim on returning back down from the ridge there is the option to jump in at the Papua Waterfall (it’s well worth the additional 2km walk to cool down!).
+Then at the end, if you feel like a swim on returning back down from the ridge there is the option to jump in at the Papua Waterfall.
+It’s well worth the additional 2km walk to cool down!

 - Camera: Because it is incredible!